Heights on square of modular curves: Height of modular curves and the various

 \end{propo}

-\begin{proof} We briefly sum-up~\cite{BI96}, 2.4 and 4.3, using our above notations.
-(Note that this statement has nothing to see with modular jacobians, and holds for any abelian variety over a number field.)
-Let $N'$ be some integer such that $\varepsilon_P$ belongs to ${\cal N}_{J ,N'} ({\cal O}_F )$ for some ring of integers ${\cal O}_F$.
-Up to replacing ${\cal O}_F$ by a sufficiently ramified finite extension, we can assume $L(\Theta )$ has a cubist extension ${\cal L}(\Theta )$ to all of ${\cal N}_{J ,N'}$ over ${\cal O}_F$ (cf.~\cite{MB86}, Proposition~II.1.2.2).
-One can therefore compute
+\begin{proof} We briefly adapt~\cite{BI96}, 2.4 and 4.3, using our above notations.
+Of course this statement has nothing to see with modular jacobians, and holds for any abelian variety over a number field.
+Let $N'$ be some integer such that $P$ defines a section of ${\cal N}_{J ,N'} ({\cal O}_F )$ for some ring of integers ${\cal O}_F$.
+Up to replacing ${\cal O}_F$ by a sufficiently ramified finite extension, we can assume $L(\Theta )^{\otimes N}$ has a cubist extension ${\cal L}(\Theta )^{\otimes N}$ to all of ${\cal N}_{J ,N'}$ over ${\cal O}_F$ (\cite{MB86}, Proposition~II.1.2.2).
+One has